-MWSC offers the one-year Certificate program and the two-year Associate Degree program in Health Information Management (HIM).
-The Certificate program will prepare the student for an entry-level position in the field of medical records with such employers as hospitals, nursing homes, doctor's offices, and insurance companies.
+The Certificate program will prepare the student for an entry-level position in the field of health information management with such employers as hospitals, nursing homes, doctor's offices, and insurance companies.
 The Associate Degree program will prepare the student to sit for the ART (Accredited Record Technician) certification exam.
-This certification would qualify the graduate for a more responsible position in the medical records field.
+This certification would qualify the graduate for a more responsible position in the health information management field.
 A grade of C or better in all of the majors courses is required for either the Certificate or the Associate Degree.
 Students wishing to complete the Associate Degree must take the ACT and the English Placement Exam, and must complete the Certificate program.

 Regular day students may begin the program each fall.
 Day students should realize that they may need to enroll in some evening courses in order to complete the program.
 Evening students may begin the sequence in the fall of odd years.
-Evening courses will be offered on a rotating basis so that evening students could expect to complete the program in four years, including seminars.
+Evening courses will be offered on a rotating basis so that evening students could expect to complete the program in four years, including summers.
 Students should be aware that some courses involve clinical experiences for a significant number of hours.
 These experiences are usually available during typical working hours.
 Students should work closely with their advisors since many of the courses have prerequisites and must be taken in sequence.

-A Certificate in Health Information Management requires completion of the following specific courses: BIO 150; ALH 106, 110; HIM 100, 120, 132, 175, 176, 177, 178 and 179.
+A Certificate in Health Information Technology requires completion of the following specific courses: BIO 150; ALH 106; HIT 100, 110, 120, 132, 175, 176, 177, 178, 179 and CSC